nguyenkhoi2806/react-js-training/Week-3/day2/readme.md

 - support custom headers through an options parameter
 - support all HTTP methods - e.g. both GET and POST requests

+- To help you get started, the starter [repo](https://github.com/reactpractice-dev/use-fetch-hook?ref=reactpractice.dev) includes failing unit tests for both the useFetch hook and the PokemonList component.

 ### 2 Tutorial: Create a custom hook that allows saving items to the local storage

+You will start from an existing Todo List app (yes, another one!) built with React.
+It works great - users can add / remove items - but there is only one problem - every time the page is refreshed, all the items are lost.

+Your task will be to implement persistence - the list of tasks should be saved to local storage, so that the user can continue where they left off after closing and reopening the browser window.

+You can start from this starter repo on Github, containing the todo list app: <https://github.com/reactpractice-dev/local-storage-hook>

 **_Requirement_**